eProsima/WebSocket-SH/README.md

 [general project repository](https://github.com/eProsima/Integration-Service).

 Regarding the *WebSocket System Handle*, there are several specific parameters which can be configured for the WebSocket middleware.
-All of these parameters are optional, and fall as suboptions of the main five sections described in the *Configuration* chapter of *Integration Service* repository:
+All of these parameters fall as suboptions of the main five sections described in the *Configuration* chapter of *Integration Service* repository:

 * `systems`: The system `type` must be `websocket_server` or `websocket_client`.
 In addition to the